Rich Dad Poor Dad Book Summary I What You Know About Money

 Published in – 1997

-Whether you just started working, working for a while or working for a long time and don’t seem to be getting ahead financially, Rich Dad, Poor Dad will help you understand the reason, and provide guidance to gain financial independence.
+Whether you just started working for a while or working for a long time and don’t seem to be getting ahead financially, Rich Dad Poor Dad will help you understand why and provide guidance to gain financial independence.

-With perspectives on money and investing that often contradict conventional wisdom, Robert has earned an international reputation for straight talk, irreverence, and courage and has become a passionate and outspoken advocate for financial education.
+With perspectives on money and investing that often contradict conventional wisdom, Robert has earned an international reputation for straight talk, irreverence, and courage.
+He has become a passionate and outspoken advocate for financial education.

-He claims that one of the reasons the rich get richer, the poor get poorer, and the middle-class struggles in debt are that the subject of money is taught at home, not in school.
+He claims that one of the reasons the rich get richer, the poor get poorer, and the middle class struggles with debt is that money is taught at home, not in school.

 About The Book

-Rich Dad, Poor Dad shares an unconventional yet powerful perspective to look at money, how it works, and we must make it work for us, rather than working for it if we ever want to attain financial well-being.
+Rich Dad and Poor Dad share an unconventional yet powerful perspective on money and how it works, and we must make it work for us rather than working for it if we ever want to attain financial well-being.

-In this best-selling book, he shares what he learned from his two dads, One rich (His friend’s Dad) and one poor (His real dad) starting from age nine.
-Though both were successful in their respective work, one flourished financially and one struggled.
+In this best-selling book, he shares what he learned from his two dads, One rich (His friend’s Dad) and one poor (His real Dad), starting from age nine.
+Though both were successful in their respective work, one flourished financially and struggled.

-The book is about mainly six lessons he learns from his rich dad, which were repeated to him over 30 years in various forms.
-I loved the way Robert turns complex topics into simple way with simple pictures and words, which makes learning fun, effective and memorable.
+The book is mainly about six lessons he learns from his rich Dad, which were repeated to him over 30 years in various forms.
+I loved the way Robert turns complex topics into simple ways with simple pictures and words, which makes learning fun, practical, and memorable.

 Here are Excerpts From Each Lesson